kossiitkgp/KWoC-Backend/README.md

 - `JWT_SECRET_KEY`: The secret key used to create a JWT token.
 (It can be a randomly generated string)
 - `JWT_VALIDITY_TIME`: The amount of time (in hours) for which the generated JWT tokens should be valid.
 - `REGISTRATIONS_OPEN`: Set to `true` to enable the registration endpoints.
+- `REPORT_SUBMISSION_OPEN`: Set to `true` to enable the blog link / final report submission endpoint.

 ### Github OAuth